 Muhammad Zahid Chaudhry is a decorated disabled U.S. Army veteran who sustained injuries in the military that have left him in a wheelchair.
-Despite his military service and despite being married to a US citizen for over twelve years, Chaudhry family, friends and concerned citizens of the World are fighting for Zahid’s right to remain home in the country he loves: United States of America.
+Despite his military service and despite being married to a US citizen for over 15 years, Chaudhry family, neighbors, friends and concerned citizens of the World are standing firm for Zahid’s right to remain home in the community he loves and the country he has served: United States of America.

 1. Zahid has always come to the U.S. legally in good faith.

 2. Zahid has not broken any U.S. laws, not even a minor conviction.

 3. Zahid served honorably in the U.S. Army as evidenced by his two Honorable discharge certificates.

 4. And let’s not “selectively forget” Zahid’s Reserve Achievement Medal.

 5. Zahid earned the National Defense Service Medal.

 6. Zahid earned the Global War on Terrorism Service Medal.